smaremanda/add-in-docs/docs/testing/sideload-an-office-add-in-on-ipad-and-mac.md

 # Sideload an Office Add-in on iPad and Mac
-Sideload your Office Add-in onto an iPad or Mac to test how it will run in Office for iOS or Office for Mac.

 To see how your add-in will run in Office for iOS, you can sideload your add-in's manifest onto an iPad using iTunes.
 Or sideload your add-in's manifest directly in Office for Mac.
 This action won't enable you to set breakpoints and debug your add-in's code while it's running, but you can see how it behaves and verify that the UI is usable and rendering appropriately.